Dewaszmi/ai-battleship/README.md

 The reward is a static -0.01 for each action taken, encouraging the agent to complete the episode in the least amount of shots.
 I found this to work better than giving more specialised rewards based on what the action was, plus it's simpler.

-The PPO code is located under /src/ai_battleship/ai/ppo.py, and the environment

 ### Goals for the agent to learn:

 - **Shooting tiles vertically or horizontally adjacent to a successful hit is valuable --> results in a high probability of getting another hit**